La Marcha De La Puebla: Heroes Not Villains

 Why La Marcha De La Puebla?

-La Marcha De La Puebla wasn’t just a name - it was a statement.
+La Marcha De La Puebla isn’t just a name - it was a statement.
 We chose “Puebla” to reference both the Mexican state and the spirit of unity and resistance it represented.
 In history, Puebla stood as a symbol of defiance against oppression - and during this movement, we carried that spirit forward.

 Using “La” made this more than just a march - it became the march.
 A single, unified movement.
 One voice.
 One stand.
-While the U.S. was divided into 50 states, we came together as one Puebla - one resistance.
+While the U.S. is divided into 50 states, we came together as one Puebla - one resistance.

 America was built on stolen land - taken through genocide, colonization, and violence.
 It was a settlement, and one we hoped was temporary.
-This march united people from across these so-called “states” to rise in defense of immigrants, Indigenous communities, and all oppressed peoples.
+This march united people from across these so-called “states” to rise in defense of immigrants, indigenous communities, and all oppressed peoples.

 This was not just a protest.
 It was a reckoning.
 It was La Marcha De La Puebla.